recursivefunk/blockflow/README.md

 # Block Flow

 Yet another documentation generator.
 This one, however, uses custom annotations to place emphasis on event-driven/streaming APIs.
+It also exposes your API data as an API.
+That's so meta.

 ## Install
 blockflow is available as a command line tool or as a module which you can leverage from within your own code base.